comp-bio/SWaveform/README.md

 2.2.2 The .meta file

-The .meta file is a table which, contains .VCF to .BCOV file relationships i.e. indicates which sample corresponds to which DOC signal.
+The .meta file is a table which contains .VCF to .BCOV file relationships i.e. indicates which sample corresponds to which DOC signal.
 Columns: `sample_accession` `sample` `population` `sex` `meancov`
 `sample_accession` — sample name in vcf file
 `sample` is the name of the .bcov coverage data directory